Xbox One X does everything the Xbox One S does, but in 4K resolution. It offers limited visual enhancements for 1080p TV owners.

 As you can see, the differences between the original Xbox One and the Xbox One S are fairly minimal.
-The latter has slightly better graphics and increased storage capacity variants.
+The Xbox One S has got slightly better graphics and increased storage capacity variants.
 More importantly, it is much cheaper than the original release of the Xbox One, partly thanks to the exclusion of the Kinect.

 Xbox One X, on the other hand, looks like a completely different console on paper.
-It has an improved version of the AMD Jaguar CPU which also works at a higher frequency, but the biggest improvements are in the graphics department.
+It has an improved version of the AMD Jaguar CPU, which also works at a higher frequency, but the most significant improvements are in the graphics department.

 XBOX One X vs XBOX One S – The Performance

 Now, that’s all good on paper but as we know, you can’t trust hardware specifications to be a good estimate of how it will actually perform.

 Below, we will be comparing the performance of the Xbox One S and the Xbox One X in both the Full HD and Ultra HD resolutions.

 The Xbox One S was designed to run games in HD or Full HD resolutions, and it has no 4K compatibility.